-OSF Storage Caps
+OSF Storage Caps (OSF Projects)

 View the full statement regarding our sustainability plan here.
 Thank you for partnering with us to ensure OSF, a free public good infrastructure, remains a sustainable offering to the research community.
 Please email email@example.com if you have further questions.